bnuhero/glider-merlin/README.md

 `curl -sSL https://raw.githubusercontent.com/bnuhero/glider-merlin/master/install.sh | sh`

-This will clone the glider-merlin repository to `/opt/share/glider-merlin` direcotry in the router and create a soft link to `/opt/share/glider-merlin/script/glider-merlin.sh` as `/opt/sbin/glider-merlin`.
+This will clone the glider-merlin repository to `$GM_HOME` ( default value is `/opt/share/glider-merlin`) direcotry in the router and create a soft link to `$GM_HOME/script/glider-merlin.sh` as `/opt/sbin/glider-merlin`.

+If you want to install glider-merlin to a different directory, e.g. `/opt/share/myglider`, run this:

+`curl -sSL https://raw.githubusercontent.com/bnuhero/glider-merlin/master/install.sh | GM_HOME=/opt/share/myglider sh`

+**Notice:** `/$GM_HOME/bin/glider` is built by the command:

+`env GOOS=linux GOARCH=arm GOARM=5 go get -u github.com/nadoo/glider`.

-**NOTICE: Check if `/opt/share/glider-merlin/bin/glider` can be run successfully in the router terminal.
-If NOT, you SHOULD compile glider for the router by yourself and replace the original glider with it.**
+**Do check if `/$GM_HOME/bin/glider` can be run successfully in the router before you continue.
+If NOT, get or build the right version of glider for your router.**

 ### Configuartion